-The Company has incurred significant losses and cash used in operations, and such losses and use of cash are expected to continue.
-The Company's Independent Registered Public Accounting Firm has included a "Going Concern Qualification" in their report for the fiscal years ended June 30, 2014 and 2013.
-In addition, the Company has negative working capital.
-The foregoing raises substantial doubt about the Company's ability to continue as a going concern.
+We have incurred significant losses and cash used in operations, and such losses and use of cash are expected to continue.
+Our Independent Registered Public Accounting Firm has included a "Going Concern Qualification" in their report for the fiscal years ended June 30, 2014 and 2013.
+In addition, we have negative working capital.
+The foregoing raises substantial doubt about our ability to continue as a going concern.
 Management's plans include seeking additional capital or debt financing.
-There is no guarantee that additional capital or debt financing will be available when and to the extent required, or that if available, it will be on terms acceptable to the Company.
+There is no guarantee that additional capital or debt financing will be available when and to the extent required, or that if available, it will be on terms acceptable to us.
 The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.
 The "Going Concern Qualification" might make it substantially more difficult to raise capital.